jlh29/BreakoutRoomBreakdown-Sprint2/README.md

 #### Individual Work

 ##### Binarynelle Sune
-* Worked on displaying the calendar, as well as disabling the days that are not in two days from today's date.
+* Worked on displaying the calendar, as well as disabling the days that are not in two days from today's date
-* Created the a Calendar and Slot component.
+* Created the a Calendar and Slot component that displayed the available timeslot
-* Displayed the slots available on each Slot component.
-* Attempted to display the available timeslot based on the date.
+* Attempted to display the available timeslot based on the date
 * Mock Testing for python files

 ##### Jacob Haynie
 * Created the entire librarian's overview including creating components
-* Made the available timeslot clickable.
+* Made the available timeslot clickable
 * Finished the database and added additional tables
 * Deployed the app to Heroku